 Equally important, its formula is designed to reduce urinary pH and provide low dietary magnesium, which is the main culprit behind urine crystals and bladder stones in cats.
 Additionally, it gives your cat vitamin E to nourish its skin and hair.
 It also contains vitamin B to promotes a healthy metabolism.

 While you can buy this food without your vet’s prescription, I discourage you from diagnosing your cat’s symptoms on your own.
-A vet visit is crucial for your cat’s condition.
+A vet visit is vital for your cat’s condition.

 |Provides low dietary magnesium and Reduces urinary pH||None|